karimpsi22/DS-emulators/README.md

 | <img src="https://render.githubusercontent.com/render/math?math=c_\mathrm{min}"> | <img src="https://render.githubusercontent.com/render/math?math=[2, 4]"> |
 | <img src="https://render.githubusercontent.com/render/math?math=\eta_0"> | <img src="https://render.githubusercontent.com/render/math?math=[0.5, 1]"> |
 | <img src="https://render.githubusercontent.com/render/math?math=z"> | <img src="https://render.githubusercontent.com/render/math?math=[0, 5]"> |

+# License

+``CosmoPower`` is released under the GPL-3 license (see [LICENSE](https://github.com/alessiospuriomancini/cosmopower/blob/main/LICENSE)) subject to the non-commercial use condition (see [LICENSE_EXT](https://github.com/alessiospuriomancini/cosmopower/blob/main/LICENSE_EXT)).

+    CosmoPower
+    Copyright (C) 2021 A. Spurio Mancini & contributors

+    This program is released under the GPL-3 license (see LICENSE), subject to a non-commercial use condition (see LICENSE_EXT).

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.